What is the Hidden Curriculum?

 I strongly recommend the Kentli and Alsubaie articles which are the easiest to understand introductions to the topic that I have come across.
 Both are freely available online if you click the following links:

-- Click here to read Kentli’s scholarly overview of the hidden curriculum
+- Click here to read Kentli’s scholarly overview of the HC

-- Click here to read Alsubaie’s scholarly overview of the hidden curriculum
+- Click here to read Alsubaie’s scholarly overview of the HC

 And here are all the articles I recommend you cite in your essay: